TerryClaiborne/alltune2/README.md

 The main control actions are:

 - **Connect** — starts the selected network / node workflow
-- **Disconnect** — removes the current managed connection, or removes the last tracked direct AllStar node first when one is present
+- **Disconnect** — removes the current managed connection, or removes the last tracked direct AllStar/Echolink node first when one is present
 - **Disconnect DVSwitch** — removes only the configured DVSwitch link
 - **Disconnect All** — full cleanup by restarting Asterisk